 The mixture can also be formed onto metal or bamboo skewers before grilling.
 When formed on a skewer, the kafta is also technically called a kebab (or kebob depending on the dialect).
 The meat can also be formed into small balls and added to Kofta Meatball Soup.

-For a really healthy meal, make “rice bowls” using brown rice or cauliflower rice as the base and layer with the grilled kafta, salad, pickled red onion, pickled cauliflower, feta cheese, fresh mint and some mint yogurt sauce or garlic sauce (Toum).
+For a lighter meal, make “rice bowls” using brown rice or cauliflower rice as the base and layer with the grilled kafta, salad, pickled red onion, pickled cauliflower, feta cheese, fresh mint and some mint yogurt sauce or garlic sauce (Toum).
 Try it with my Fiesta Salad recipe too.

 Why You’ll Love This Recipe

-- A healthier and delicious twist on the traditional recipe
+• A lighter and delicious twist on the traditional recipe

 Ingredients